mrBird006/piano-chord-detecting-assets/README.md

 - **URL:** https://creativecommons.org/licenses/by/3.0/legalcode

 ### Code, metadata & MIDI data

-Everything else in this repository—code, metadata, MIDI generation logic and documentation—is released under the MIT License.
+Everything else in this repository—code, metadata, MIDI generation logic, and documentation—is released under the MIT License.
 See the [`LICENSE`](./LICENSE) file for full details.